 Degenerative facet joints typically cause lower back pain, which may radiate to the buttocks and down the back of the upper leg.
 The spinal nerves are rarely affected, and for most people, the degeneration and accompanying symptoms occur gradually over time.
 Patients typically experience:

 - More discomfort when leaning backward than when leaning forward

 - Recurrent pain episodes

-Our facet joints deteriorate for other reasons besides daily wear and tear put upon them.
-Poor posture, improper lifting and bending, obesity and overuse from work or sports activities can increase joint stress, leading to a faster degeneration.
-You can also educate yourself further about facet joint degeneration by reading our facet arthritis page.
+The facet joints may deteriorate for reasons other than continual wear and tear.
+Poor posture, improper lifting and bending, obesity and overuse from work or sports activities can lead to joint stress and degeneration.
+You can educate yourself further about facet joint degeneration by reading our facet arthritis page.

-If you’re experiencing any of the symptoms of degenerative facet joints, contact your physician for a consultation and diagnosis.
-Your physician may prescribe treatments including or physical therapy or the use of over-the-counter medication like acetaminophen.
+If you are experiencing the symptoms of degenerative facet joints, contact your physician for a consultation and diagnosis.
+Discovering the source of your pain is the first step back to wellness.
+Your physician may recommend treatments such as physical therapy and the use of over-the-counter medication like acetaminophen.

 Some patients may require additional treatment to find sufficient relief for their discomfort.
 The minimally invasive outpatient procedures performed by the surgeons at Laser Spine Institute are other options.
 Our state-of-the-art techniques can help you find relief from chronic pain.
 Contact us today to learn more and request a free review of your MRI or CT scan.